|Nutritional Guidelines (per serving)|

 - Paprika to taste

-- Optional: dry sherry as desired
+- Optional: Dry sherry as desired

-- Garnish: fresh chopped parsley or green onions
+- Garnish: Fresh parsley or green onions (chopped)

-- Add salt and pepper to taste and a little paprika for color.
+Add salt and pepper to taste and a little paprika for color.
 If desired, stir in a dash of sherry for extra flavor.